-Your rights to live, work, study and retire in the UK won't change after 31 January 2020.
+Your rights to live, work, study and retire in the UK didn't change on 31 January 2020.
 You can still prove your right to work by showing your passport or national ID card.
 If you're told you can't work because of Brexit, this might be discrimination.

-Your rights to claim benefits and get help with housing won't change after 31 January 2020, either.
-If you're already claiming benefits or housing help, nothing will change before 31 December 2020.
-These rights might change after 31 December - we'll update our advice when we know more.
+Your rights to claim benefits and get homelessness help didn't change on 31 January 2020, either.
+These rights might change after 31 December, but this isn't clear yet - we'll update our advice when we know more.

 You can read more about how Brexit may affect EU citizens living in Scotland on the Scottish government website.
 This includes information about rights to housing, education, health and social care.

 If you're a UK national living in an EU country, you can get country-specific information about how your rights might be affected on the UK government website.
 You can also read the guidance for all UK nationals living in the EU.